NoRule Book Banner

 History has an uncomfortable habit of exposing the things entire societies once accepted without question.
 Looking back now, it seems impossible that ordinary people could have defended slavery, child labor, public executions, or the idea that women should not vote.
 Yet at the time, many people did not see themselves as cruel or immoral.
 They simply believed they were protecting tradition, stability, and the natural order of society.

 That is what makes the story of Franca Viola so disturbing.
-It was not only that a terrible law existed in Italy during the 1960s.
-It was that millions of ordinary people accepted it as reasonable.
+It was not only that Italian law allowed such an outcome during the 1960s.
+It was that much of society still treated the idea behind it as reasonable.

 Today, the idea sounds grotesque.
 Most modern readers instinctively recoil from it.
 But that reaction misses the deeper lesson hidden inside Franca Viola’s story.
 The truly frightening thing is not that evil men supported the rule.
 It is that entire communities treated it as normal life.

 Parents accepted it.
-Politicians accepted it.
-Judges accepted it.
+Politicians defended it.
+Judges enforced the law around it.
 Religious figures often accepted it.
 Even many women accepted it because they had been raised inside a culture where honor mattered more than freedom.

 Then, in a small Sicilian town, one teenage girl refused to obey the script society had already written for her.